Decision fatigue: Susceptibility to decision making biases

 Several studies have indicated that decision fatigue can increase reliance on mental shortcuts and biases.

-A study by Shai Danziger, Jonathan Levav, and Liora Avnaim-Pesso from Columbia Business School showed that the percentage of favourable rulings by judges on parole boards in a prison dropped gradually (from around 65% to almost 0%) within each ‘decision session’ recorded, but would return to around 65% after a break.
+A study by Shai Danziger, Jonathan Levav, and Liora Avnaim-Pesso from Columbia Business School showed that the percentage of favourable rulings by judges on parole boards in a prison dropped gradually (from around 65% to almost 0%) within each 'decision session' recorded, but would return to around 65% after a break.
 This suggests that judicial rulings were increasingly determined by biased assumptions as decision fatigue increased.

 Another demonstration of the relationship between decision fatigue and increased susceptibility to biased decision making was that of journal editors reviewing manuscripts.
 This study found that when the number of manuscripts discussed per meeting increased from 10 - 19 to over 20, the rate of rejection increased from 38% to 44%.
 When the number of manuscripts an editor had to read a day increased from 1-2 to 3 or more, the number of manuscripts rejected without peer review increased by 6%.
 This indicates that the greater decision fatigue editors experienced (whether alone or working in collaboration), the greater their bias towards rejecting manuscripts emerged.

+Decision fatigue increases consumers' reliance on cognitive biases, such as anchoring and framing effects, making them more prone to quick, biased choices under conditions of mental exhaustion.

 Decisional conflict and regret

-Individuals experiencing fatigue may experience a greater degree of decisional conflict.
-Decisional conflict is a state wherein an individual is uncertain about which course of action to take when deciding between various options involves regret, risk or challenge to their values.
-As decisional fatigue impairs one’s ability to make decisions efficiently, makes one prone to over reliance on heuristics and biases, reduces one’s ability to make trade offs and can even make one avoid making decisions, decisional conflict is likely to arise from decision fatigue.
+Individuals experiencing decision fatigue may feel a greater degree of decisional conflict.
+Decisional conflict is a state wherein an individual is uncertain about which course of action to take when the decision between various options involves regret, risk or challenge to their values.
+Decisional conflict is likely to arise from decision fatigue because decision fatigue impairs one's ability to make decisions efficiently, makes them prone to over-reliance on heuristics and biases, reduces one's ability to make trade-offs, and can even lead to avoiding making decisions.

 Decision fatigue might also increase levels of decisional regret.
-If an individual is aware that their decision making abilities are impaired, or if they are experiencing decisional conflict as a result of decision fatigue, they may anticipate the regret they can experience as a result of post-decisional feedback on the outcomes they didn’t choose.
+If an individual is aware that their decision-making abilities are impaired, or if they are experiencing decisional conflict as a result of decision fatigue, they may anticipate the regret they can experience as a result of post-decisional feedback on the outcomes they didn't choose.
 This anticipation of regret may influence decision making, and can further impair the individual's ability to make rational decisions.

-This relationship between decisional fatigue, regret and conflict was demonstrated in a recent study that aimed to find the impacts of decision fatigue on nurses working during the COVID 19 pandemic.
+This relationship between decisional fatigue, regret, and conflict was demonstrated in a recent study that aimed to find the impacts of decision fatigue on nurses working during the COVID-19 pandemic.
 Researchers concluded that decision fatigue could be a determinant of psychological outcomes among nurses, and clinical outcomes among patients and their family members.
 Additionally, the decisional conflict and regret that arises from decision fatigue may impact the mental health and the decision making ability of healthcare workers, and those in occupations that demand long decision-making sessions.